Icinga/icinga2/doc/7-troubleshooting.md

 ## <a id="troubleshooting-enable-debug-output"></a> Enable Debug Output

-Run Icinga 2 in foreground with debugging enabled Specify the console log severity as additional parameter argument to `-x`.
+Run Icinga 2 in foreground with debugging enabled.
+Specify the console log severity as additional parameter argument to `-x`.
 Default is `debug`.